chef-boneyard/knife-acl/README.md

 changed in the future.
 USAGs are currently the correct way to add/remove users to/from groups in an org.

-## No longer manage group membership with the web interface
+### Stop managing group membership with the web interface

 **Be warned**, once you start managing a group's membership using `knife-acl` you should **avoid managing that group's membership using the [management